Sign up for my newsletter for research & practice updates

 • Sexual dysfunction

-• "Bio-identical" means hormones chemically identical to those your body produces
+• "Bio-identical" means chemically identical to those your body produces

-• FDA-approved bio-identical options are available in various doses/formulations
+• FDA-approved bio-identical options are available in various doses and formulations

-• Show no evidence of being safer or more effective
+• No evidence of being safer or more effective

 • Lifestyle modifications: